 - 2. Pursuant to the modifications described in Ordering Paragraph 1, Pacific Gas and Electric Company is authorized to collect, through rates and through authorized ratemaking accounting mechanisms, the 2020 test year base revenue requirement set forth in Appendix B and further described in the Settlement Agreement, effective January 1, 2020.
 In the event a "Motion Requesting Other Relief" is filed, the test year base revenue requirement set forth in Appendix B shall remain in effect until a decision resolving the request for other relief is adopted by the Commission. - 3.
-Within 20 days from the effective date of this Order, Pacific Gas and Electric Company (PG&E) shall file a Tier 1 advice letter with revised tariff sheets to implement the revenue requirement authorized in Ordering Paragraph 2 - a.
-In accordance with D.19-11-004, the revised tariff sheets shall become effective on January 1, 2020 subject to a finding of
+Within 20 days from the effective date of this Order, Pacific Gas and Electric Company (PG&E) shall file a Tier 1 advice letter with revised tariff sheets to implement the revenue requirement authorized in Ordering Paragraph 2. - a.
+In accordance with D.19-11-004, the revised tariff sheets shall become effective on January 1, 2020 subject to a finding of compliance by the Commission's Energy Division, and compliance with General Order 96-B. However, the revised tariff sheets shall be implemented beginning March 1, 2021. - b.
+The balance recorded in PG&E's General Rate Case Revenue Requirement Memorandum Account from January 1, 2020 until the date the new tariffs are implemented, pursuant to this Ordering

-- compliance by the Commission's Energy Division, and compliance with General Order 96-B. - b.
-The balance recorded in PG&E's General Rate Case Revenue Requirement Memorandum Account from January 1, 2020 until the date the new tariffs are implemented, pursuant to this Ordering Paragraph, shall be amortized in rates beginning January 1, 2021 through December 31, 2022. - 4.
-Pacific Gas and Electric Company is authorized to implement a Post-Test Year Ratemaking mechanism for 2021 and 2022 as described in the Settlement Agreement, subject to the applicable modifications described in Ordering Paragraph 1. - 5.
+- Paragraph, shall be amortized in rates beginning March 1, 2021 through December 31, 2022. - 4.
+Pacific Gas and Electric Company is authorized to implement a Post-Test Year Ratemaking mechanism for 2021 and 2022 as described in the Settlement Agreement. - 5.
 To update its revenue requirement for Post-Test Year (PTY) 2021, Pacific Gas and Electric Company shall file a Tier 1 advice letter with the Commission's Energy Division at the same time it files the implementing advice letter to update the Test Year revenue requirement as described in Ordering Paragraph 3.
-The PTY 2021 update shall be effective on January 1, 2021 through December 31, 2021. - 6.
+The PTY 2021 update shall be effective on January 1, 2021 through December 31, 2021 but changes to reflect the updated revenue requirement shall be implemented beginning March 1, 2021. - 6.
 To adjust its revenue requirement for Post-Test Year 2022, Pacific Gas and Electric Company shall file a Tier 1 advice letter with the Commission's Energy Division two months prior to January 1, 2022.
 This update shall be effective on January 1, 2022 through December 31, 2022. - 7.
 Pursuant to the Settlement Agreement, Pacific Gas and Electric Company's regulatory account proposals are authorized subject to the modifications described in Ordering Paragraph 1 with respect to recovery of amounts that may be recorded in the Wildfire Mitigation Balancing Account and the Vegetation Management Balancing Account. - 8.
 In addition to the modification specified in Ordering Paragraph 1 regarding the Vegetation Management Balancing Account, recovery of any undercollection that is less than 120 percent of the authorized amount as well as the refund any overcollection, shall be filed via a Tier 2 advice letter.